 What Is a Neck Pillow?

 If your neck pain is caused by muscle strain or poor sleeping posture, a neck pillow can help to resolve the issue.
-A neck pillow is a specialty pillow whose shape is designed to keep your head and neck in a more natural position while you sleep.
-In essence, these pillows help to maintain the lordotic curve of your spine.
+A neck pillow is a specialty pillow whose shape is designed to keep your head and neck in a more natural sleeping position.
+In essence, these orthopedic pillows help to maintain the lordotic curve of your spine.

 When you are sitting upright, your spine extends up in a straight line to your skull, which sits evenly on top of your spinal column.
 But when you lay down on a normal pillow, your head gets pushed to one side, tilting your neck out of line.
-A neck pillow is designed to maintain that normal curve from your neck up to your head, even while you’re lying down.
+The best pillows for neck pain are designed to maintain that normal curve from your neck up to your head, even while you’re lying down.

 Prevent Cricks in Your Neck

 Have you ever woken up in the morning with a crick in your neck?
 This sharp pain is an unpleasant reminder that you slept wrong on your neck.
-Oftentimes, this “wrong” position is the result of your head getting shoved into an odd, strained position by your pillow.
+Oftentimes, this “wrong” position is the result of your head getting shoved into an odd, strained position by a firm pillow.

-A memory foam neck pillow helps to keep your head in the place it is naturally meant to rest.
+A cervical support pillow helps to keep your head in the place it is naturally meant to rest.
 Keeping your head aligned over your spine can allow your muscles to rest in the positions they’re meant to be in.
 No more waking up with a sharp pain in the side of your neck and having to turn your full body to look at things all day.

 Keep Your Spine Aligned